zoeShao/An-IOS-App/BackEnd/README.md

 # App Backend
 We will use assignment 1 as the starting point to build the backend.
 The Backend will provide database access.
+Database will preserve after app restart.

-Front-End mobile app can fetch data from Backend.
+Front-End mobile app can fetch event, resources and homepage data from Backend.
+Front-End mobile app can save which resources or event has been bookmarked by which user to Backend.

 Backend also has GUI for admin to update the database.
+Admin can see all event, resources and homepage data thought GUI Admin page.
+Admin can delete any event, resources and homepage data thought GUI Admin page.
+Admin can add event, resources and homepage data thought GUI Admin page.

 # docker
 To start: